 …and I’m not going to apologize for it, either.

-Earlier this year, I stood up to follow another student’s presentation at college and blurted out: “My presentation won’t be as good as that, I’m sorry.
+When I was in college, I stood up to follow another student’s presentation and blurted out: “My presentation won’t be as good as that, I’m sorry.
 I’ll try to entertain you as much as I can.”